-If the script shall be executed for the OnPageRepeat or OnProjectRepeat events, the Period (100 ms) property also needs to be set in the event options.
+If the script shall be executed for the OnPageRepeat or OnProjectRepeat events, the Periods (ms) property also needs to be set in the event options.
 This property defines how often the script will be called.

-Please note that the execution time for repeat actions is a multiple of 100ms.
-We can not guarantee that we will always be exact in executing the repeat events.
-The scripts should not depend on an exact execution time.
+Please note that the minimal execution time for repeat actions is 10ms.
+We can not guarantee that we will always be exact in executing the repeat events, especially with lower repeat times and more complex scripts.
+The scripts should not depend on an exact execution time and thorough testing is advised!